Allan Octavian Hume: Contribution to ornithology and natural history

 From early days, Hume had a special interest in science.
 Science, he wrote:

 and of natural history he wrote in 1867:

 During his career in Etawah, he built up a personal collection of bird specimens, however the first collection that he made was destroyed during the 1857 rebellion.
 After 1857 Hume made several expeditions to collect birds both on health leave and where work took him.
 He was Collector and Magistrate of Etawah from 1856 to 1867 during which time he studied the birds of that area.
 Around 1867 he transferred about 2500 specimens from his collection to a museum in Agra.
 His most systematic work however began after he moved to Shimla.
 He later became Commissioner of Inland Customs which made him responsible for the control of 2500 mi of coast from near Peshawar in the northwest to Cuttack on the Bay of Bengal.
 He travelled on horseback and camel in areas of Rajasthan to negotiate treaties with various local maharajas to control the export of salt, and during these travels he took note of the birdlife.

 Hume appears to have planned a comprehensive work on the birds of India around 1870 and a "forthcoming comprehensive work" finds mention in the second edition of The Cyclopaedia of India (1871) by his cousin Edward Balfour.
 His systematic plan to survey and document the birds of the Indian Subcontinent began in earnest after he started accumulating the largest collection of Asiatic birds in his personal museum and library at home in Rothney Castle on Jakko Hill, Simla.
-Rothney Castle, originally Rothney House was built by Colonel Octavius Edward Rothney and later belonged to P. Mitchell, C.I.E from whom Hume bought it and converted it into a palatial house with some hope that it might be bought by the Government as a Viceregal residence since the Governor-General then occupied Peterhoff, a building too small for large parties.
+Rothney Castle, originally Rothney House was built by Colonel Octavius Edward Rothney (1824–1881) and later owned by P. Mitchell, C.I.E. from whom Hume bought it and converted it into a palatial house with the hope that it might be bought by the Government as a Viceregal residence since the Governor-General then occupied Peterhoff, a building too small for large parties.
 Hume spent over two hundred thousand pounds on the grounds and buildings.
 He added enormous reception rooms suitable for large dinner parties and balls, as well as a magnificent conservatory and spacious hall with walls displaying his superb collection of Indian horns.
 He used a large room for his bird museum.
 He hired a European gardener, and made the grounds and conservatory a perpetual horticultural exhibition, to which he courteously admitted all visitors.
 Rothney Castle could only be reached by a steep road, and was never purchased by the British Government.